 Overview

-Unfortunately, you might have a tenant move out without paying the rent they owe.
-There are several ways to record this in DoorLoop.
-However, it's always best to speak with your accountant about how to handle this for your situation.
+You might have a tenant move out without paying the rent they owe.
+There are several ways to record this in DoorLoop, but it's always best to speak with your accountant about how to handle this for your situation.

 Here we'll walk through writing off the unpaid rent as a bad debt expense.
-For the first time only, you will need to create two new accounts in your Chart of Accounts.
+The first time only, you'll need to create two new accounts in your Chart of Accounts.
 After that, you use a journal entry to write off the unpaid rent.

 Create the Accounts

-The first time you write off unpaid rent as a bad debt expense, you will need to create two new accounts in your Chart of Accounts.
+The first time you write off unpaid rent as a bad debt expense, you'll need to create two new accounts in your Chart of Accounts:

-The other is a sub-account of Accounts Receivable called Allowance for Doubtful Accounts.
+A sub-account of Accounts Receivable called Allowance for Doubtful Accounts

 Step 1 - Creating the Bad Debt Expense Account